 The Definition of a Bedroom

-Working as a real estate agent, many people ask me what the legal requirement for a bedroom is.
+Working as a real estate agent, many people ask me the legal requirement for a bedroom.
 They are usually asking because they have a room in their home which may have the potential to be a bedroom.

-While what defines a bedroom may seem obvious in most circumstances, when it comes to selling a home, the concept is not quite as clear.
-Home sellers naturally want to be in compliance with the law, which is why it is important to do some research on what a “bedroom” is in your area.
+While what defines a bedroom may seem obvious in most circumstances, the concept is not quite as clear when it comes to selling a home.
+Home sellers naturally want to comply with the law, which is why it is important to do some research on what a “bedroom” is in your area.

 When marketing a home, it makes sense to get your bedroom count correct.
 The last thing you want is an angry home buyer suing you somewhere down the road for bedroom count misrepresentation!

-Obviously, the amount of bedrooms in a home has a direct correlation to the price of a home, so you want to be very careful in providing accurate information.
-So when someone asks “what is legally a bedroom?” it is important to get the answer correct.
+Obviously, the number of bedrooms in a home directly correlates to the price of a home, so you want to be very careful in providing accurate information.
+So when someone asks, “what is legally a bedroom?” it is important to get the answer correct.

 Septic Systems and Bedroom Counts

 Before I take you through the requirements of what you need to call a room and bedroom, let me explain first explain bedroom counts and septic systems.
 In Massachusetts and probably other states as well, you cannot say you have more bedrooms than what your septic system is designed for.

 For example, let’s say you have a three-bedroom septic system design.
 Sometimes during your ownership, you add a bedroom addition to the property.
 Without also increasing the septic system capacity, you CANNOT market your home as a four-bedroom.

 To be clear, it is also possible that your home has what could be considered four bedrooms by definition.
 You may never have added an addition at all.
 None of this matters, however, if your septic system is not designed for four bedrooms.